 - (a) Mountain Bike Championship Eligibility.
-For all mountain bike events, riders shall meet the following eligibility standards, in addition to those standards already put forth: - (i) Must be a collegiate category A for all mountain disciplines the rider is participating in. - (ii) For endurance events, riders must have competed as a category A in at least 3 endurance mass start events during the current conference season. - (iii) For gravity events, riders must have competed as a category A in at least 3 gravity events during the current conference season.
-To compete in downhill, at least 2 of those events need to be downhill. - (b) Mountain Bike Championship Races.
-The collegiate mountain bike championships shall hold the following endurance events and meet the following distance requirements, in addition to downhill and one other gravity race.
+For all mountain bike events, riders shall meet the following eligibility standards, in addition to those standards already put forth: - (i) Must be a collegiate category A for all mountain disciplines the rider is participating in. - (ii) For endurance events, riders must have competed as a category A in at least 3 endurance mass start events during the current conference season.
+Team Relay events shall not count as a mass-start event for qualification purposes. - (iii) For gravity events, riders must have competed as a category A in at least 3 gravity events during the current conference season.
+To compete in downhill, at least 2 of those events need to be downhill.